COMPONENTS OF OUR FRAMEWORK

-- JTC Academy – our global learning and development programme (read more on page 44 of the Annual Report);
+- JTC Academy – our global learning and development programme Read more on page 42;

-- JTC Gateway – our global talent mobility programme (read more on page 44 of the Annual Report); and
+- JTC Gateway – our global talent mobility programme Read more on page 42; and

-- JTC Wellbeing – our employee wellness (physical and mental good health) programme (read more on page 44 of the Annual Report).
+- JTC Wellbeing – our employee wellness (physical and mental good health) programme Read more on page 42.

 EMPLOYEE TURNOVER RATE

 Our employee turnover rate is one of eight key performance indicators (KPIs) used by the Board to measure the performance of the Group.
 We define staff turnover as the number of staff who leave each year that we did not want to leave and we target 10% or less per year.
 Staff turnover is important because we deliver a high touch service to clients and maintaining continuity of staff helps to ensure that we are able to meet client needs.
 Staff retention is also important for our meritocratic internal talent development programmes and succession planning.
-Staff turnover in 2019 was 9.7%.
+Staff turnover in 2020 was 5.7% (2019: 9.7%) and this low figure is testament to the secure and engaging employment provided by the Group.
 It is challenging to find benchmarks for a global business of our type, but we believe that turnover rates in the region of 15 – 20% are more typical.
-Read more on page 27 of the Annual Report.
+Read more on page 33 & 36 of the Annual Report.